Cybersnake223/Hypr/README.md

 ### Needed packages:

 - (all of the above components) plus
-- `cava` - Audio Visualizer
+- `Cava` - Audio Visualizer
-- `polkit-gnome` - Authentication
+- `Polkit-gnome` - Authentication
-- `grimblast-git` `wl-clipboard` - for screenshot
+- `Grimblast-git` `wl-clipboard` - Screenshot Wtility
-- `brightnessctl`  - for monitor and keyboard brightness
+- `Brightnessctl`  - Monitor and Keyboard Brightness Control
-- `mpv` - for media
+- `Mpv` - Media Player
-- `pamixer` - for volume control notification.
+- `Pavucontrol` - Volume Control Panel.
-- `xorg-xwayland` - needed to run some non-wayland app especially games
+- `Xorg-Xwayland` - For Non-Wayland Apps and Games.
-- `fonts` - required awesome fonts.
-Most of configs here I used JetBrains Mono Nerd Font.
+- `Fonts` - JetBrains Mono Nerd Fonts and Awesome Fonts .
-- `pipewire` - needed pipewire pipewire-pulse pipewire-alsa
+- `Pipewire` - Audio Playback (pipewire, pipewire-pulse, pipewire-alsa)
-- `bleachbit` - needed for the cleaner script
+- `Bleachbit` - Needed for the cleaner script
+- `Cmus` - Terminal Audio Player
+- `Btop` - Resource Monitor
+- `Nmcli` - Connection Manager
+- 'Bluetootlctl' - Bluetooth Manager

 ### PS: This setup is more focused on laptops rather than desktops soo i'm keeping it super simple but yeahh you can also use it with desktops.
 This setup is mostly keyboard centric.

-#### This Repo also contains my custom scripts that i use with this setup for Misc things like downloading videos and audios from different platforms , switching wallpaper in hyprland with keyboard shortcuts. make sure to copy the scripts folder in /home/.local/bin and also add it to your PATH variable
+#### This Repo also contains my custom scripts that i use with this setup for Misc things like downloading videos and audios from different platforms , switching wallpaper in hyprland with keyboard shortcuts. make sure to copy the scripts folder in /home/.local/bin and also add it to your PATH variable.

-#### Colorscheme used in this is inspired by Catppuccin Mocha as i love it soo much 😉😉
+#### Colorscheme used in this is inspired by Catppuccin Mocha as i love it soo much 😉😉 .

 # Feel free to fork this repo and suggest changes.
 I'll really appericiate it.